sdondley/sdondley.github.io/_notes/Tech stuff.md

     * It had the magical, glowing red numbers, just like the digital watch
 * Christmas 1977 (or could have been '78)
   * First video game console: [Coleco Telstar Arcade - Wikipedia](https://en.wikipedia.org/wiki/Coleco_Telstar_Arcade)
+* 1980 or '81
+  * My first use of a computer attached to a network
+    * Armory Street School, 5th or 6th grade
+    * It was a teletype machine with a dot matrix printer connected to a computer in downtown Springfield
+      * it could play simple games such as madlibs
 * Early 80s
   * Various hand-held games
     * [Coleco Head to Head Football](https://www.handheldmuseum.com/Coleco/H2HFootball.htm)